LakeinLove/Mage-The-Awakening/Magic/Spells/Disciple/Channel Mana.md

 ---

-_This spell allows the mage to move a quantity of Mana equal to the spell’s Potency between one or more vessels she can touch, including other mages, herself, Hallows, Artifacts, and others._
+_This spell allows the mage to move a quantity of Mana equal to the spell’s Potency between one or more vessels she can touch, including other mages, herself, Hallows, [[Artifact|Artifacts]], and others._

 ---